What is a hotel rate shopper?

 Room rates are presented in a single centralised dashboard where you can track activity and analyze trends:

-Pricing data comes from a variety of sources.
-The biggest hotel room platforms (at the moment), are Booking and Expedia.
-There’s a range of other platforms who act as Booking and Expedia resellers and some lesser known local platforms.
+Hotel pricing data comes from a variety of on-line sources, such as major OTA platforms, metasearch engines, price comparison engines, and even the hotels own branded booking engines.
+The biggest OTA (at the moment), are Booking.com and Expedia.
+There’s a range of other platforms who act as Booking.com and Expedia resellers and some lesser known local platforms serving specific regions.

 Before you sign up for your rate shopping service, let’s take a step back and look at the bigger picture.
 The first step is to think about your revenue strategy.

 This part helps fit the rate shopping tool into your overall business goals.
 The important questions to answer:

 What are your goals?
 How can a rate shopping tool help you achieve those goals?
 Some hotels use rate shopping to follow a value-first strategy.
 Others use it to target the high-end traveller by offering a luxury travel experience.
 Identify what are the important metrics in your hotel benchmark report and see how a rate shopper can help improve them.